tommy-iasia/CheckLogFiles/CheckLogWorker/readme.md

 # Runners

-There are many runners used for different purposes.
-And each of them requires different configuration fields.
+There are many runners for different purposes.
+More are to be added.
+Each of them requires different configuration fields.

 - [Harddisk Remain Low](#harddisk-remain-low-runner)
 - [Harddisk Over-Growth](#harddisk-over-growth)